-Adopted on: December 11, 2018 Revised on: February 9, 2021 Reviewed on: February 9, 2021
+Adopted on: December 11, 2018 Revised on: February 9, 2021 Reviewed on: February 9, 2021 Reviewed on: March 13, 2024

 Board Goals and Objectives

 Each year, the Board will formulate annual objectives for the District and have available a written comprehensive philosophy of education with goals, which reflect the District's philosophy of education.
 The philosophy of education and goals shall be in writing and shall be available to the staff and to the public.